Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 The name of your Checkmk site.

+    checkmk_agent_user: automation

+The user used to authenticate against your Checkmk site.

+    checkmk_agent_pass: SECRET

+The password for the user used to authenticate against your Checkmk site.

     checkmk_agent_update: 'false'

 Register host for automatic updates.
 Make sure to have the server side prepared